-Now that the EU GDPR (General Data Protection Regulation) has been in effect for over a year, you’ve likely become acquainted with the term ‘personal data’.
+Now that the GDPR (General Data Protection Regulation) has been in effect for over a year, you’ve likely become acquainted with the term ‘personal data’.

 But what exactly does personal data mean?
 And did you know that the GDPR includes a sub-category of sensitive personal data that comes with its own requirements?